mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/integration.md

 tags: [""]
 ---

-Mendix supports connections to other apps and services through industry-standard interfaces and protocols such as REST, SOAP and OData, offering many solutions to ensure that new applications can both consume and expose data and services in heterogeneous environments. "
+Mendix supports connections to other apps and services through industry-standard interfaces and protocols such as REST, SOAP, JDBC, and OData, offering many solutions to ensure that new applications can both consume and expose data and services in heterogeneous environments.

 {{% todo %}}[**Add video when available**]{{% /todo %}}